Terms & Conditions

-I provide by standard a 1-month warranty by default on all work that I do, this covers problems that occur/display after the work that I’ve done on your hardware or software that relate only to the work that I’ve performed; if another problem occurs unrelated to the work I’ve done the call-out will be charged at my standard rate.
+I provide by standard a 1-month warranty by default on all work that I do, this covers problems that occur/display after the work that I’ve done on your hardware or software that relate only to the work that I’ve performed.
+If another problem occurs unrelated to the work I’ve done, the call-out will be charged at my standard rate.
 The warranty includes cases where I’ve done work and it has directly affected the operation of other components that become faulty after my work.
-The warranty period can be extended but I will explicitly set that out to you after I complete the work.
-In some cases I am forgiving such as if you haven’t operated the device past the warranty period due to health issues I will continue to provide warranty support to you up to my discretion.
-If a problem occurs after the 1-month or extended warranty period then I cannot offer any refund or provide warranty service.
-Unless the hardware or software breaks, goes faulty, is valid in its manufacture warranty period, I can refund the customer for the Products purchased plus the services provided.
+The warranty period can be extended but I will explicitly tell you after I complete the work.
+In some cases I am considerate, such as if you haven’t operated the device past the warranty period due to health issues I will continue to provide warranty support to you up to my discretion.
+If a problem occurs after the 1-month or extended warranty period then my service is chargeable at standard price.
+I oversee the manufacturer’s warranty for hardware only that I sell you that goes faulty under your usage; I can refund the Customer for the Products purchased plus the services provided.

-- The Customer attempted to resolve the problem themselves and made things worse/reversed the changes I made.
+- The Customer attempts to resolve the problem themselves and tampers with the changes I made.

-- The Customer accidentally or intentionally damaged/affected the hardware or software.
+- The Customer accidentally or intentionally damages/affects the hardware or software.